 Battery and Starter Relay are Fine, now what?

-If the battery and starter relay seem fine and have passed all test above then I would check the battery again.
-There has been plenty of times where the battery charger says the battery is charged and ready to go but when I put a load tester on the battery it was a different story.
+If the battery and starter relay seems fine and has passed all test above then I would check the battery again.
+There have been plenty of times where the battery charger says the battery is charged and ready to go but when I put a load tester on the battery it was a different story.

 I would even take the battery to your local dealer or even an auto parts store to have them load test the battery to make sure its okay.